Do you believe every community deserves good schools?

 Most recently, Kathy, and her husband Lionel Sosa, created and produced the critically-acclaimed documentary titled “Children of the Revolución – How the Mexican Revolution Changed America’s Destiny,” a 20-part storytelling series which chronicles never-before-told American history of the Texas/Mexico borderland.

-John founded Andrade Communicators in 2004 and quickly began working with clients throughout Texas, Florida and Colorado.
+John earned a Bachelor of Arts degree in communication design from The Texas State University.
+He founded his boutique advertising agency Andrade Communicators in 2004 and quickly began working with clients throughout Texas, Florida and Colorado.
 Among the most memorable campaigns he has worked on are the “Million Reasons Campaign,” a fundraising initiative to support the Center for Miracles (for abused children) at the Christus Santa Rosa Children’s Hospital; and a financial literacy for youth campaign initiated by the Texas Dow Employees Credit Union.

-John and his wife have homeschooled their children for the past five years, and this experience has provided him with first-hand insight into the crucial role that providing direction and a sense of purpose plays in the educational process.
-This sense of purpose is not only important for the impacted children but for our communities and state as well.
+John and his wife have enrolled their children in public school, homeschool, and public charters over the course of their academic careers.
+This experience has provided him with first-hand insight into the crucial role that intrinsic motivation and a sense of purpose play in the educational process.
+His goal is to create content that instills intrinsic motivation in the students and families we serve.

 John believes the best way to secure the success of Texas and the rest of the nation is to ensure more students pursue some form of education beyond high school.
 Convincing students and their parents of this reality is a meaningful cause that John wholeheartedly supports.

-Janine earned a Bachelor of Arts degree in early childhood from the University of the Incarnate Word, graduating magna cum laude.
-The Yes!
-Our Kids Can program has brought her work experience full circle, fulfilling her desire to make a difference in the education arena.
+Janine earned a Bachelor of Arts degree in Early Childhood from the University of the Incarnate Word, graduating magna cum laude in Interdisciplinary Studies, with a Reading Specialization.
+Yes!
+Our Kids Can’s mission is to create a Success Mindset in low-income and fragile families that disrupts the cycle of generation poverty in Bexar County and beyond.
+Her position as COO brings her work experience full circle, fulfilling her desire to make a difference in the education arena.

-Janine’s marketing background includes working on Fortune 500 and government accounts such as the Centers for Disease Control, Targeted Youth Media Campaign, Coca-Cola and Anheuser-Busch.
-During her tenure at Sosa, Bromley, Aguilar and Associates, Janine worked as a broadcast and print producer and promotions fundraiser, as well as in the development and implementation of account contracts.
-She also was the logistics producer for the award-winning documentary, Children of the Revolución.
+With over 25 years in marketing, Janine’s background includes working on Fortune 500 and government accounts such as the Centers for Disease Control, Targeted Youth Media Campaign, Coca-Cola, Dr Pepper and Anheuser-Busch.
+During her tenure at Sosa, Bromley, Aguilar & Associates, Janine developed and implemented account contracts, worked as a broadcast and print producer, and served as the promotions fundraiser.
+She was the logistics producer for the award-winning documentary, Children of the Revolución, which featured stories of Mexican- Americans whose ancestors fled the Mexican Revolution and planted their roots in the United States.

 Janine is a member of Sister to Sister International, a global organization that links together girls, women and families of African descent.
 She also served as a Knights of Peter Claver Junior Daughter Director, Court 135.
 The Knights of Peter Claver is the nation’s oldest and largest African-American Catholic lay organization.

-Janine’s interpersonal skills, professional approach and energetic spirit, coupled with her many years of marketing and business experience, are invaluable to YOKC.
+Janine’s interpersonal skills, professional approach, energetic spirit and passion for life, coupled with her many years of marketing and business experience, prove invaluable for any cause or organization to which she devotes herself.

-Cynthia Marshall is a mindset coach, inspirational musician and spoken word recording artist with more than 3 decades of consultative sales experience.
+Cynthia Marshall is a mindset coach, with more than three decades of consultative sales experience.
 She specializes in developing and nurturing productive client relationships.

 After earning her MBA from the University of Texas in San Antonio 2004, she became a certified Success Coach and has helped professionals in diverse fields to meet their personal, professional and financial goals.
 Coming from a family of educators, who they themselves experienced how education can totally change the trajectory of one’s life, she is committed to assisting educators change the lives of the students they serve, especially those children in underserved areas.
 She is adept in helping education leaders resolve issues that may arise as she builds a trusting and faithful relationship with them in a true partnership with the goal of student success.